hmchen47/DataScience/Notes/a12-MLArticles.md

     + fast and parallel computing
     + predicting either group memberships or quantities
     + randomly select cases and variables
-    + mini-models: predictpoorly but better than chance
+    + mini-models: predict poorly but better than chance
   + Adaboost / boosting
     + common fool's strategies
     + using all cases and weighted up or down depending on how difficult they are to predict accurately